Geuthur/EVE-Alert-Opensource/README.md

 The webhook is responsible for sending messages to a Discord Server.

 - Open The Setting Menu and put a Discord Webhook URL in the Webhook Field
-- Setup a System Name: Jita 4-4
+- Setup a System Name: `Jita 4-4`
-- If not Webhook URL is setup the Webhook feature is disabled.
 - You can also mute the Alarm sound by checking the Mute Alarm Checkbox

+If there is a problem with the webhook, the webhook system is automatically deactivated.

 ## Showcase<a name="showcase"></a>